duduCarneiro/souvenir/README.md

 ## ✍️ Usage and examples

+After the login, you can count on Dr. Brown's avatar at the bottom right to help you navigate through the app.
+Clicking on the plus button redirects you to another page where it is possible to add a new memory.

-If you scroll down on the landing page, you will find a search bar where is possible to input a location or car model to be searched.
-As a user, you can log in to rent an available vehicle or to let your car be accessible to rent.
+xxxxxxxxxxxxxxxxxxIf you scroll down on the landing page, you will find a search bar where is possible to input a location or car model to be searched.
+As a user, you can log in to rent an available vehicle or to let your car be accessible to rent.xxxxxxxxxxxxxxx

 <p align="center">
   <img src="./img/search bar.jpg" alt="Size Limit CLI" width="738">